magician11/digital-sovereignty/immich.md

 ## Troubleshooting

-Here are some things to check if Immich not working.
+Here are some things to check if Immich is not working.

 If there is a power failure, the Pi will turn off, then reboot, and Immich will create a temp fake mount point.